Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking powder, baking soda, salt, oil.

-• Applesauce: Sweetened one will yield sweeter results, I use unsweetened.
+• Applesauce: Sweetened one will yield sweeter results, I use unsweetened applesauce.

-• Maple syrup or honey: Both pack a sweet punch and each will result in a slightly different taste, use what you prefer.
+• Maple syrup or honey: Both pack natural sweetness and each will result in a slightly different taste, use what you prefer.
+Use any other sugar but make sure it’s liquid!

-• Pure vanilla extract: Pure vs. imitation for best taste results.
+• Pure vanilla extract: Pure vanilla vs. imitation for best flavor.

 • Baking powder and soda: Used to create light and airy texture.
 Find aluminum free baking powder, if you can.